apache/maven-site/content/markdown/repositories/artifacts.md

 | classifier        | `project/dependencies/dependency[x]/classifier` | -> classifier                             |
 | extension         | `project/dependencies/dependency[x]/type`       | -> type handler provided, or same as type |

-Here, we need to make a short detour to explain "type" (of a dependency) and how it becomes artifact extension.
+Here, we need to make a short detour to explain "dependency type" and how it becomes an artifact extension.

+A dependency type determines how the artifact referenced by the dependency is used.
+For example, should it be added to comple-time classpath, the test classpath, or both?
-Maven for dependencies defines "type", that describes what that dependency is (should it be added to classpath and many other things).
-Plugins and extensions may define new types, that is usually a must for plugins introducing a "packaging" (lifecycle mapping) by providing `ArtifactHandler` components with name corresponding to type name.
+Plugins and extensions may define new types.
+This is usually required for plugins introducing a "packaging" (lifecycle mapping) by providing `ArtifactHandler` components with a name corresponding to type name.

-Maven Core out of the box [defines following "types" (handled by same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):
+Out of the box, Maven Core defines the [following "types" (handled by the same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):

 |  Type Name   | Extension |  Classifier  |
 |--------------|-----------|--------------|